 [Regulation 71 inserted in Gazette 30 Jun 2010 p.
 3142-4.]

-72. Supplementary salary continuance benefits for covered risk benefits Members
+72. Covered risk benefits Member, supplementary salary continuance benefits for

 (1) In this regulation —

 SIS amount means the amount that, if the West State Super Scheme were a regulated superannuation fund, the Board could pay to the Member without contravening the cashing restriction set out in the SIS Regulations Schedule 1 item 109 column 3;